-Buy a Guidebook Geared Toward the Single Traveler
+Buy a Guidebook Geared To Women Travel

-Check Out the Independent Travelers Meeting Places
+Check Out the Independent Travelers Meeting Places for Solo Tips

 Some guidebooks (such as the Lonely Planet series) will list them.
 Many cities have well-known meccas for solo travelers from bookstores to cafes to youth hostels with bulletin boards and calendars of local events.
 These provide a treasure trove of listings for inexpensive tours, travel companions or rides wanted, free or almost free lectures, or social gatherings which you can join.
 A morning jog with the running group “Hash House Harriers” in Singapore or Kathmandu can lead to local friends and social invitations.
 My hand-written note posted on a message board on a tree in the cafe courtyard of the Old Stanley Hotel in Nairobi led to a safari with dynamic people and some wonderful friendships.